ivanhomeniuk/laravel-package-image-uploader/README.md

     Store the image to S3 or GCP cloud storage and create a public url - ideally with a CDN frontend Save the image data to a table of your design in the local mysql database Make the image available to the frontend

+P.S. version 2.3 of package "laravel-packager" have bug with namespace rewrites